yifnzhao/CentTracker/README.md

 # CentTracker
 A trainable, machine learning-based tool for large-scale analyses of intravital imaging of *C. elegans* germline stem cell mitosis.

-The full description of CentTracker and its application on live imaging microscopy datasets are available in [our preprint](https://www.biorxiv.org/content/10.1101/2020.11.22.393272v1).
+The full description of CentTracker and its application on live imaging microscopy datasets are available in our [MBoC ahead-of-print](https://www.molbiolcell.org/doi/10.1091/mbc.E20-11-0716).

 This repository includes detailed instructions for installation, requirements, demos for single movie as well as batch processing.